IBM/vpc-vmware-cloud-foundation/README.md

 ### Install using terraform through Schematics

 You can run this terraform through [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-workspace-setup&interface=ui).
 Create a workspace on Schematics and import this terraform template.
+See more in a [helper sheet](IBM_CLOUD_SCHEMATICS.md).

 ### Install using terraform locally